zenparsing/proposal-private-symbols/README.md

 __*Square brakets are ugly!
 Why doesn't this proposal include a more pleasant syntax?*__

 This proposal adds a missing capability to the language.
 A future proposal may provide syntactic sugar for symbol-keyed property definition and access.
 Hopefully such a syntactic feature would provide sugar for both regular *and* private symbol usage.

+Another option is to use source-to-source transformation to convert property names with leading underscores into private symbol lookups.
+See [Babel Plugins](./babel-plugins) for an example.

 ## Semantics